g-leech/argmin-gravitas/_posts/2024-01-25-ghibli-heron.markdown

 2. _The Tempest_; about <a href="{{goro}}">rejecting art</a>, laying down your staff, repudiating your life's work <a href="#fn:2" id="fnref:2">2</a>.

 <br>
-Taking both of these seriously leads us to a rich and disturbing joint: art (or anime) as deluded authoritarianism, and the artistic life (or his own life) as mistake.
+Taking both of these seriously leads us to a rich and disturbing joint: author and authoritarian.
+Art (or anime) as deluded authoritarianism, and the artistic life (or his own life) as mistake.
 It is his least child-friendly film by far. <a href="#fn:3" id="fnref:3">3</a>
 <br>

 <center>